jouwana/BECompiler/README.md

     the file currently in the active editor.

 2. 'interpreter results': show the interpreter results for the entire file even if errors occur
-   * groups each command with its evaluations, errors, warning and hints together.
+   * groups each command with its evaluations, errors, warning and hints together
+        * make sure to separate code blocks with ';;', so that they can be grouped separately
    * uses colors to make it easier to view errors, warnings and hints.
    * in errors and warnings, the Line number corresponds to location relative to current command

     **If the page is stuck in loading, try to recompile**